 Faith

-Games Club (Grades 4-7, September - June): Once per week at lunch.
+Altar Server Club (Grades 4-7, September - June): practices as scheduled

 Enrichment.jpg